mmbman/Katagiri/genjokoan-notes.md

 - [“*Genjōkōan*: Talk 3” at 35:12](1987-06-07-Genjokoan-Talk-3#3512)

 - [“Taking Care of Karma” at 1:00:05](1980-07-04-Karma-Taking-Care-of-Karma#10005): “Nevertheless, flowers fall with human attachment, weeds grow with hatred.”
-[KR] The connection with karma, and specifically “taking care of karma,” is mentioned.
+The connection with karma, and specifically “taking care of karma,” is mentioned.

 ##### 2.1